 Beartooth Pale Ale is an American-style pale ale.
 It is copper in color and has a nutty malt flavor.
 The signature flavor of this beer is its moderate hop bitterness and grapefruit-rind hop flavor and aroma.

 Glacier Ale is modeled after the German altbier.
 It is deep amber-brown in color and has a caramel malt flavor balanced with moderate hop bitterness.
 Silver medal winner- 2010 North Beer Awards.

-Powell's other favorites
+Powell's other favorite beers